scqcasc/py_password/README.md

 ## Usage
 $ python main.py [--length # | -l #]

 Use the --length or -l to define the password legnth.
 If unset the length will be 8 characters.
+The minimum the tool allows is 4 characters.

 The password is guarenteed to have at least 1 of the following characters: